richibrics/IoTuring_applesmc/README.md

 # IoTuring - AppleSMC
-Apple System Management Controller (SMC) API in Python used in IoTuring to retrive macOS sensors data.
+Apple System Management Controller (SMC) API in Python used in IoTuring to retrieve macOS sensors data.